ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Example: `251212-021316`

 ### br_skip_instance
 Controls whether to backup MongoDB instance resources (secrets, certificates, issuers) along with database data.
-Set to `false` to include instance resources in the backup.
+Set to `true` to skip instance resources in the backup.

 - Environment Variable: `BR_SKIP_INSTANCE`
-- Default Value: `true`
+- Default Value: `false`

 ### mongodb_instance_name
 The name of the MongoDB instance to backup.